WictorKihlbaum/Webbramverk-RegisterApp/README.md

 **12.** Install Rails.
 In terminal type:
 `$ gem install rails`

+**Done!
+You should now be ready to download and run the application!**

 **Application installation**
 **1.** Download the Zip-file and extract it.
 **2.** Open the terminal on your computer.